 After review by the Executive Committee, if the applicant’s qualifications justify further consideration, they will be encouraged to contact certain mentor(s) to further explore opportunities for training and potential enrollment in this program.

-Applications will be reviewed by the Executive Committee and appointments will be communicated by the Program Director.
-Appointments are for one year, renewable for up to 3 years depending upon fulfillment of the program goals.
+Applications will be reviewed by the Steering Committee and appointments will be communicated by the Program Director.
+Appointments are for up to two years.

 Please submit all required documentation, preferably by email as PDF attachments, to Linda Mudd, SDTP Program Coordinator at email@example.com.